paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-138-cooperative-agreements-with-nato-allies-and-other-countries.md

 **(c) Sharing of Administrative Expenses.—** Each Support or Procurement Partnership Agreement shall provide for joint management by the participating countries and for the equitable sharing of the administrative costs and costs of claims incident to the agreement.

-**(d) Application of Chapter 137.—** Except as otherwise provided in this section, the provisions of chapter 137 of this title apply to a contract entered into by the Secretary of Defense for the acquisition of logistics support under a Support or Procurement Partnership Agreement.
+**(d) Application of Chapter 137.—** Except as otherwise provided in this section, the provisions of chapter 137 11 See References in Text note below. of this title apply to a contract entered into by the Secretary of Defense for the acquisition of logistics support under a Support or Procurement Partnership Agreement.

 **(e) Application of Arms Export Control Act.—** Any transfer of defense articles or defense services to a member country of the North Atlantic Treaty Organization or to the NATO Support and Procurement Organization and its executive agencies for the purposes of a Support or Procurement Partnership Agreement shall be carried out in accordance with this chapter and the Arms Export Control Act ([22 U.S.C.
 2751](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2751&num=0&edition=prelim) et seq.).